 A new supervisor may not know which leadership style he or she may be expressing or which style may be best to fit the job situation.
 It is often a good idea to model your behavior after a successful supervisor you know and respect.

-15. Identify a supervisor that you respect and the management style or styles this person uses to supervise.
+• • that y ou respect and the management style or styles this perso ii uses lo supervise.

 Modern Management Foundations I

 Dr. W. Edwards Deming